Just some helpful tips, tricks and helpful advice for beginners to the Sims 3 Create a World Tool.

 For Your First World, Build Small

 If you’re building your first world ever, do not get ambitious.
 Start with a small world.
 The reason why is that as a newbie, you’ll be making tons of mistakes.
-If you start out in CAW with a big, sprawling city with a zillion lots, streets, buildings and bridges, it will take you forever to troubleshoot and fix all the routing issues and mistakes you have made.
-This problem is the reason why it took me several years to finally complete each one of my worlds.
-They took me about six months to build but then I had to spend the better part of a year tracking down errors and building parts of my worlds to fix them.
+If you start out in CAW with a big, sprawling city with a zillion lots, streets, buildings and bridges, it will take you forever to troubleshoot and fix all the routing issues and mistakes you’ve made.
+This problem is the reason why it took me so long to complete my first world.
+It took me six months to build but then another year and a half to fix.

 So, I repeat, don’t go overboard.
 Keep things simple.
 When you gain more experience, build as large as you want but in the beginning, start small.